Brunello di Montalcino

 Health Benefits

-- Rich in polyphenolic antioxidants that may support cardiovascular health when consumed in moderation
+- High in resveratrol and other polyphenol antioxidants, associated with cardiovascular health when consumed in moderation

 Buying Guide